HelmholtzAI-Consultants-Munich/XAI-Tutorials/docs/source/_model_agnostic_xai/shap.rst

 Marginal Contributions
 ^^^^^^^^^^^^^^^^^^^^^^

-A player's contribution cannot in general be determined by looking only at what the player achieves alone.
-Their contribution may depend on which players are already in the coalition.
+To measure a player's contribution to a coalition, we compare the coalition value **before and after the player joins**.

-To measure the contribution of player :math:`i` to a coalition :math:`S`, we compare the coalition value **before and after the player joins**:
+For player :math:`i` joining coalition :math:`S`, the marginal contribution is

 .. math::